radius-project/radius/docs/content/getting-started/setup-vscode/index.md

       code --install-extension rad-vscode-bicep.vsix
       ```

 1. Disable the official Bicep extension if you have it installed.
+(Do NOT install the Bicep extension if you haven't already.)
    - Our custom extension needs to be responsible for handling `.bicep` files and you cannot have both extensions enabled at once.
+   Note: The Radius VS Code extension is not a requirement for the Radius tutorials.

 <br /><a class="btn btn-primary" href="{{< ref create-environment.md >}}" role="button">Next: Create environment</a>